 West Wind Pass is relatively busy, but many people stop here and turn around.
-The hike all the way up to Windtower is one of the lesser-known hikes in the area and you will likely only see a few other parties even in the peak of summer.
+The hike all the way up to Windtower is one of the lesser-known hikes in the area, and you will likely only see a few other parties even at the peak of summer.

 Other Notes about Hiking Windtower

 Bring a windbreaker jacket as it gets super windy.
 Be careful at West Wind Pass with routing.
 If you try to make your own way, you may get cliffed out.
 Follow your GPS and AllTrails for the correct route up.

 Wildlife Awareness on Hikes in the Rockies